Hacker News

 Learn the heuristics, then deal with the subjective realities each project brings; anyone who tries to treat a given codebase as having an objectively correct approach, rather than a nuanced and subjective series of tradeoffs, is not someone worth talking or listening to.

-11 hours ago by dllthomas
+4 years ago by dllthomas

 > "DRY would say we should combine these together" - "Yeah, but Single Responsibility; while the code is mostly the same, they fundamentally are dealing with different things in different contexts"